mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *we are what we think we are. we do based on what we think we are.*
+> *it's not what you pay a man, but what he costs you that counts.*

 </div>
 <!-- quote-end -->